Hotels near Championship Course at Aguila Golf Course

 Which hotels near Championship Course at Aguila Golf Course have a fitness center?

-Which hotels near Championship Course at Aguila Golf Course have a pool?
+Which hotels near Championship Course at Aguila Golf Course have an outdoor pool?

 Do any hotels near Championship Course at Aguila Golf Course offer a shuttle?